 You will need to arrange the academic portion of your Individual Study or Research as usual, identifying a faculty member who will oversee and assess your work, and obtaining the required approval signatures, etc. The form that must be completed and filed with the Registrar is here:

 If your Individualized Study involves domestic overnight or international travel (for any reason or length of time), you will also need to follow the protocol below.
-You should schedule with an advisor in the Office of Study Abroad to guide you through these steps by phoning 651.962.6450.
+If you have questions, please contact the Center for Global & Local Engagement at 651.962.6450.

 For both domestic and international travel: